Aider-AI/aider/examples/README.md

   - Each time GPT-4 suggests a code change, `aider` automatically applies it to the source files.
   - After applying the edits, `aider` commits them to git with a senisble commit message.
-  - `aider` notes each source file that is added to the chat session.
+  - `aider` notes each time a source file is added to the chat session.
 Once added, these files are available for review and editing by GPT-4.
 The user adds files either via the command line or the in-chat `/add` command.
-Sometimes GPT-4 asks to see specific files, so `aider` asks the user for permission to add them to the chat.
+If GPT-4 asks to see specific files, `aider` asks the user for permission to add them to the chat.

 ## Chat transcripts of coding sessions with GPT-4